 Online credit card payment security

 We process payments using EFTPOS and online technologies.
 All transactions processed by us meet industry security standards to ensure payment details are protected.
+If we receive instructions to make payments to your bank account, we may disclose your personal information to the extent necessary to ensure that bank account or identity information provided to us is correct.

-While we strive to protect the personal information and privacy of users of our websites, we cannot guarantee the security of any information that you disclose online and you disclose that information at your own risk.
+While we strive to protect the personal information and privacy of users of our websites, we cannot guarantee the security of any information that you disclose online, and you disclose that information at your own risk.
 If you are concerned about sending your information over the internet, you can contact us by telephone or post (details under heading 10 below).

 Third party websites